lichaozhy/tjucs-airank-2025/document/page/home/evaluation/README.md

 means (e.g., model weights, API), offering flexibility and convenience for users to join.
-For evaluation data, Embodied Arena integrates a diverse range of existing well-curated Embodied AI benchmarks, and moreover, it is greatly powered by a unique LLM-driven automatic generation pipeline for targeted evaluation data.
+For evaluation data, Embodied Arena integrates a diverse range of existing well-curated Embodied AI benchmarks, and moreover, it is greatly powered by a unique LLM-driven automated generation pipeline for targeted evaluation data.
 Hence, Embodied Arena has prominent superiorities in providing diverse scenarios and tasks, breaking the scaling bottleneck of manually constructed data, keeping evaluation data